julia-actions/cache/README.md

 The benefit of caching is that downloading one big file is quicker than downloading many different files from many different locations and precompiling them.

+By default, this action removes caches that were previously made by jobs on the same branch with the same restore key.
+GitHub automatically removes old caches after a certain period or when the repository cache allocation is full.
+It is, however, more efficient to explicitly remove old caches to improve caching for less frequently run jobs.

 ### Cache keys

 The cache key that the cache will be saved as is based on: